charcoalyy/netflix-ish/README.md

 # netflix-landing
-This is a modified version of the Canadian Netflix landing page!
+modified version of the Canadian Netflix landing page